-The Council must ensure that arrangements are in place for the secure handling, storage and destruction of material obtained through the use of directed surveillance.
-The Authorising Officers, through their relevant Data Controller, must ensure compliance with the appropriate data protection requirements under the Data Protection Act 1998 and any relevant Codes of Practice relating to the handling and storage of material.
+The Council must ensure that arrangements are in place for the secure handling, storage and destruction of material obtained through the use of directed surveillance in accordance with the relevant Code of Practice.
+The Authorising Officers, through their relevant Data Controller, must ensure compliance with the appropriate data protection requirements under the Data Protection Act 20184998 and any relevant Codes of Practice relating to the handling and storage of material.